Electrode-iOS/Swift-Community-Best-Practices/README.markdown

 [Hungarian_notation]: https://en.wikipedia.org/wiki/Hungarian_notation
 [Snake_case]: https://en.wikipedia.org/wiki/Snake_case

-It also applies to enum variables, which should be lowercase (as defined by "[0006-apply-api-guidelines-to-the-standard-library][0006-apply-api-guidelines-to-the-standard-library]"):
+It also applies to enum values, which should be lowercase (as defined by "[0006-apply-api-guidelines-to-the-standard-library][0006-apply-api-guidelines-to-the-standard-library]"):

 ```swift
 enum Planet {